From Paddington to Didcot...

-Whispering Bob is a big noise on Radio 2 nowadays, where he’s great proponent and advocate of country music.
+Whispering Bob is a big noise on Radio 2 nowadays, where he’s a great proponent and advocate of country music.
 Again, as in the Whistle Test years, I owe him plenty for his recommendations.

 It’s probably not him though.

 20:15 – He makes a phone call, “Hello, it’s Mr Harris here…” Oh my, I’ve gone a bit giddy.
 Not only the admission of the “Mr Harris”, but THAT VOICE, once so memorably described as sounding like, well, more of that later.
-For now, Bob’s sorting out his taxi and I’m wondering what to do.
+For now, Bob’s sorting out his taxi at Didcot and I’m wondering what to do.

 20:20 – Mmm.
 I glance over the top of my Evening Standard, and Bob’s busy with his ‘phone, probably emailing Kacey Musgraves and asking her what she’s got for tea.
 Or one of Wishbone Ash – perhaps to clear something up about the cover of Argus.
 So it doesn’t seem the right time to say, “Er, excuse me Mr Harris…” so I take to Twitter and Facebook and in understated fashion announce that I’M SITTING OPPOSITE WHISPERING BOB HARRIS.